 Michele Frederick, Associate Curator of European Art

 Lyle Humphrey, Associate Curator of Eurpoean Art and Collections History

 Amanda Maples, Curator of African Art

 If you do not know which curator to contact, please email Caroline Rocheleau or call (919) 664-6845.

-Please note: Museum curators cannot provide value appraisals for works of art.
+Please note: Museum curators can neither authenticate nor provide value appraisals for works of art.
 See “Find an appraiser.”
 If your work of art falls outside the curators’ areas of expertise, you will be directed to another museum or elsewhere with relevant staff expertise.